How to Make Metal Stamped Charms — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1Practice stamping on scrap metal or the back of a blank before committing to your final design.
-This helps you get a feel for the hammer strike.
+- 1Practice stamping on scrap metal or the back of a blank before committing to your final design.
+This helps you get a feel for the hammer strike, understand how much force is needed for a clear impression, and practice your spacing and alignment.

-• 2For straighter lines, you can use a piece of masking tape as a guide, or invest in a stamping jig for more precise alignment.
+- 2For straighter lines of text, you can use a piece of masking tape as a visual guide, drawing a straight line on the tape and aligning your stamps along it.
+Alternatively, invest in a metal stamping jig, which provides a channel to guide your stamps for more precise alignment.

-• 3If your impressions are too faint, try a slightly harder hammer strike.
-If they are too deep or distorted, you might be hitting too hard or the stamp isn't held straight.
+- 3If your impressions are consistently too faint, try a slightly harder hammer strike or ensure your stamp is held perfectly perpendicular to the metal.
+If impressions are too deep, distorted, or the metal is spreading, you might be hitting too hard, the stamp isn't held straight, or the metal is too soft for the force applied.

 Related Activities You Might Enjoy